LEAD DESIGNER • UX RESEARCH • UI DESIGN

 90% of tasks completed in-platform

-Clients now handle funding, user permissions, and activity monitoring without emailing support or finance.
+Clients now handle funding, user permissions, and activity monitoring without email support.

 💰